A Voice For The Trumpet

 Terence Blanchard Playlist

-We have put together the complete playlist of the music heard in this hour which you can read online or download to take with you to your local record store.
+We’ve put together the complete playlist of the music heard in this hour which you can read online or download to take with you to your local record store.
 Many of the cuts are available for you to stream to your desktop or mobile device.
 Enjoy exploring Blanchard’s music.